raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Regular expressions have a notation for the empty set, the empty string, and single characters:

-- The constant `∅` represents the empty language.
+- The symbol `∅` describes the language with no sentences, also called "the empty set."
-- The constant `ε` represents the language containing only the empty string.
+- The symbol `ε` describes the language containing only the empty string.
-- Constant literals such as `x`, `y`, or `z` represent sentences consisting of a single symbol.
+- Literals such as `x`, `y`, or `z` describe languages containing single sentences, containing single symbols. e.g. The literal `r` describes the language `R`, which contains just one sentence: `'r'`.

 In order to compile such regular expressions into finite-state recognizers, we begin by defining functions that return the empty language, the language containing only the empty string, and languages with just one sentance containing one symbol.